SunstriderEmu/sunstrider-legacy/doc/install_win.md

 12. Open the `WindRunner.sln` solution generated in the build directory.

 13. Right-click the `INSTALL` project, then click `build`.

+(*) This option is necessary because currently we do 32-bits builds only on Windows, but the default MariaDB download is 64-bits, so we bundled the 32-bits version of the library in the repo.
+Note that using a 64-bits server with a 32-bits client does not pose any problem.

 [cmake]:
 http://www.cmake.org/cmake/resources/software.html